TheLucasSchwarz/zeroshotENGINE/README.md

 *   Automated Logging System
 *   Add contribution guidelines.
 *   Support for more LLMs and APIs.
+*   Agent-based supervising behaviour in the double validation process, that a second series prompt could evaluate the first prompt or resolves conflicts in two prompts.

 ## 🚧 Notice: Under Development
 While the core functionality of `zeroshot-engine` is already up and running, this project is still under active development.